khromalabs/ureddithome/README.md

 NOTE: Just added the capability of peeking subreddits content from the Reddit API, which seems to me very cool to do a quick preview.

-This is how it looks:
+This is how it looks.
+Subreddits can be edited in the file itself or passed as the s parameter:

 ![ureddithome preview](https://raw.githubusercontent.com/khromalabs/ureddithome/master/preview.png)